Twenty-five øre (Danish coin): Cupro-nickel coin

 In 1924, the coin's diameter increased to 23mm, its weight to 4.5g and its thickness to 1.5mm.
 A hole was introduced through the centre.
 An R (for rex, Latin for King) was placed on the obverse to the other side of the hole from the monogram.
 This coin was struck until 1947, although issues from 1941 to 1945 were made from zinc due to a shortage of valuable materials during the Second World War, and thus weighed less, at 3.6g.

-In 1948, the obverse was changed to the monogram of King Frederick IX of Denmark.
+In 1948, the obverse was changed to the monogram of King Frederik IX of Denmark.
 The hole was removed and the reverse denomination written in plainer type, yet the dimensions remained the same.
 In 1960, the wreath around the monogram was transferred to the reverse.
 The hole returned in 1966, bringing the weight down to 4.23g.
 Half of a beech wreath was placed on the right side of the hole on the obverse with the monogram on the left.
 Barley featured on the reverse.

 In 1973, the monogram of the current Queen, Margrethe II of Denmark, first appeared on the coin.
 The half wreath became an oak sprig and the reverse became stylised.